cjhang/notes/ideas.md

    > It relies on the model subtraction to reomove the strong regular rotation, so that it where the uncertainty comes from.

 2. DESI has much better coverage for close pair sample than SDSS, can be a much better sample to study galaxy merger.
 The advantages of DESI also in the deeper image, which can even be used for statistically study the minor merger.

+3. Magnetic field in local interacting galaxies

+   > It is a idea come from the study of magnetized filaments in Galactic center, [Coughlin et al.](https://arxiv.org/abs/2010.13790) have proposed that the tidal disruption may also play a role for the formation of the magnetic field.
+So it would be interesting to search the magnetic field in the tidal disrupted galaxies.

 ## Rotational curve